minjiyoon/KTN/README.md

 More information to how to download and preprocess OAG-CS dataset can be found in `Data/` directory.

 ## Usage
-Execute `MODEL/run_oag.sh` to run 8 different zero-shot transfer learning tasks on the OAG-CS graph using KTN.
+Execute `cd MODEL; sh run_oag.sh` to run 8 different zero-shot transfer learning tasks on the OAG-CS graph using KTN.
 The details of other optional hyperparameters can be found in args.py.

 ### Citation